Mevedia/Source/README.md

-Source is a native JS build system without external dependencies or the requirement for a console program, while also being a file managment system with module architecture.
-All instructions are handled by the manifest, by passing query parameters or the in-built backend with UI and preview options.
+Source is a native JS build system without external dependencies or the requirement for a console program, while also being a file / module loader system with asynchronous loading, resolving any depth of inclusions.
+All build instructions are handled by the manifest, by passing query parameters or the in-built backend with UI and preview options.

-It provides a unified workflow for developing in different environment, such as in the web, in worker and NodeJS.
+It provides a unified workflow for developing in different environments, such as in the web, in worker and NodeJS.
 The path handling and file loading is the same everywhere.

 ## Getting started